Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Effects of dephasing and losses

-We study the impact of the impurities as a function of the strength $\gamma$ and the extension of their support $\mathcal{S}$.
-Since the impurities preserve the East-symmetry, we can once again focus on a few sites system without introducing relevant finite size effects.
+We study the impact of the \ric{dephasing} as a function of the strength $\gamma$ and the extension of its support $\mathcal{S}$.
+Since the \ric{dephasing} preserves the ``East'' symmetry, we can once again focus on system comprising a few sites without introducing relevant finite-size effects.
 We initialize our system in the state

-where $|\widetilde{\mathcal{C}}\rangle_L$ is a \textit{super-cat} state (cf. Eq.~\eqref{eq_super_cat_state}) with support $L$ and average number of particles $|\alpha|^2$.
-A support of $L=15$ turns to be large enough for the parameters explored ($\alpha=1.50$, $s=1.5$ and $U=1$).
-In Fig.~\ref{fig_dynamics_super_cat} we show the dynamics of the fidelity as a function of the noise strength $\gamma$ and support $\mathcal{S}$.
-The \textit{super-cat} state is still localized in space for any $\gamma$ and $\mathcal{S}$.
+where $|\widetilde{\mathcal{C}}\rangle_L$ is a \textit{supercat} state (cf. Eq.~\eqref{eq_super_cat_state}) with support $L$ and average number of particles $|\alpha|^2$.
+A support of $L=10$ turns out to be large enough for the parameters explored ($\alpha=1.50$, $s=1.5$ and $U=1$).
+In Fig.~\ref{fig_dynamics_super_cat} we show the dynamics of the fidelity as a function of the coupling strength $\gamma$ and support $\mathcal{S}$.
+The \textit{supercat} state is still localized in space for any $\gamma$ and $\mathcal{S}$.
 Nonetheless, the coherence of the state is highly dependent on $\gamma$ and $\mathcal{S}$.
-Indeed, the noise is highly disruptive in an exponentially localized region around the peak, where the state is mostly located.
-Instead, if the noise acts on a region far from the localized peak it does not produce any appreciable effect.
+Indeed, \ric{local dephasing} is highly disruptive in an exponentially localized region around the peak, where the state is mostly located.
+If, instead, the \ric{local dephasing} acts on a region far from the localized peak it does not produce any appreciable effect.
 More precisely, we estimate that the typical time $\tau$ at which the embedded state is appreciably affected by the noise scales as $\tau \sim \min_{|k-j|\in \mathcal{S}} 1/(\gamma \langle n_j\rangle) \sim \min_{|k-j|\in \mathcal{S}} e^{|k-j|/\xi}/\gamma$, where $k$ is the site where the peak is located.
-We numerically verify the polynomial dependence of $\tau$ on $\gamma$, obtaining $\tau \sim \gamma^{-0.8}$.
-On the contrary, it is not possible to extract from the times explored the dependence on the support $\mathcal{S}$ with high enough accuracy because of the slowness of the decay.
+We numerically verify the polynomial dependence of $\tau$ on $\gamma$.
+On the contrary, it is not possible to extract the dependence on the support $\mathcal{S}$ with high enough accuracy from the times explored, because of the slowness of the decay.